 Belinda Shillingburg is an eighth grade English teacher and humanities department chair in San Francisco, CA. She comes to the Bay Area having taught in online, hybrid, and traditional Schools from the elementary to university levels.
 A conference speaker for online learning, Belinda is also pursuing the PBS Certified Media Literacy Educator program.
 Her classroom practice is focused on helping students own their education, while becoming digitally literate critical thinkers.
 She enjoys keeping up with edtech innovations and best practices in teaching and learning via her Twitter @britlitlover91

 As the senior manager of science education, Andrea Aust leads KQED’s STEM education work, developing resources for use in formal and informal educational settings, and providing professional learning for educators on how to integrate media and media production into STEM programs.
 Andrea graduated from UC Berkeley with a B.A. in environmental science and earned her M.A. in teaching and multiple subject teaching credential from the University of San Francisco.
 Before arriving at KQED, she taught, developed and managed marine science and environmental education programs in Aspen, Catalina Island, and the Bay Area.

-The edWebinar recording will be posted to this page the day after the presentation.
-Join the Literacy and Critical Thinking community to network with educators, participate in online discussions, receive invitations to upcoming webinars, and view past webinars to earn CE certificates.
+Join the Literacy and Critical Thinking community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, and view recordings of previous programs to earn CE certificates.